priyankamoonpython/companyprofile/README.md

 # Installation
 pip install -r requirements.txt

+# Steps to Run
+- Clone the project using the gitlink
+- Install the required packages mention in requirements.txt
+- Open the project using the IDE (vscode/pycharm)
+- Open terminal & redirect the project path
+- Run the project by typing : python server3.py
+- Open the browser & redirect to url (http://localhost:5000/)

 # Take the tour

 - To use this app we need csv file with company name.